MEET OUR TEAM

 Favorite pastimes include traveling, being outside, paper art and card making, locating and consuming delicious food with friends.

-EACC’s support staff is exceptional.
+EAVC’s support staff is exceptional!
 All of our nurses are accomplished and well versed in the exotics world and share a passion for pets who are just a little bit different.
-Our technicians and assistants at Exotic Animal Care Center have an unbelievable technical skill set needed for the care of our patients and the knowledge they possess of the many different species we see is unsurpassed.
+Our technicians and assistants at Exotic Animal Veterinary Center have an unbelievable technical skill set needed for the care of our patients and the knowledge they possess of the many different species we see is unsurpassed.
 Most importantly, they also care.